AI UGC for Marketplace Sellers Beyond Amazon: Walmart, eBay, Target, and More

 - eBay rewards detail-rich images. eBay buyers often comparison-shop and want to see every angle, material texture, and included accessory.
 Multiple close-up shots with clear backgrounds perform best.

-- Target Plus expects premium, on-brand imagery that matches Target's aesthetic: modern, clean, and design-forward.
+- Target Plusexpects premium, on-brand imagery that matches Target's aesthetic: modern, clean, and design-forward.
 Lifestyle images should feel editorial and aspirational.

 - Etsy favors handcrafted, artisanal aesthetics.
 Natural light, textured backgrounds, and styled flat lays resonate with Etsy's buyer base.
 For Etsy-specific strategies, see our post on AI UGC for Etsy sellers.